Skip to content

 • What the 2024 Halving Proved

-On April 19, 2024, at block 840,000, the Bitcoin network did exactly what it was programmed to do.
+On April 19, 2024, at block 840,000, the network did what the code told it to do.
 The block reward dropped from 6.25 BTC to 3.125 BTC.
 Miners kept hashing.
-The blocks kept coming.
-Almost everything about the post-halving environment was different from any cycle before it.
+Blocks kept coming.
+Everything around that block was different from any cycle before it.

 TL;DR